-Whether in a glass or in a cupcake, pineapple and coconut will forever be a classically delicious combination!
+Whether in a cocktail glass or in these Pina Colada Cupcakes, pineapple and coconut will forever be a classically delicious combination!
 Make these moist pineapple cupcakes topped with velvety coconut rum cream cheese for every occasion – or lack of one!

 As a thank you gift for my landscaping guy.